scottsauber/workshop-dotnet-azure-github-bicep/README.md

     // replace centralus with location everywhere
    ```

 1. If you look closely for duplication you'll see we have "dev" repeated a lot, let's parameterize that too, because we'll want to swap that out for the word "prod" later.
-Also restrict the values to only allow 'dev' and 'prod'
+Also restrict the values to only allow 'dev' and 'prod'.

    ```bicep
      @allowed(['dev', 'prod'])